canac/portman/README.md

 ### `portman init fish`

 Prints the shell configuration command to enable the shell integration.
+You can add it to your shell config with `echo "portman init fish | source" >> ~/.config/fish/config.fish`, but this is unnecessary if you installed portman via Homebrew because portman will automatically initialize itself.
 Currently, only fish shell is supported, but other shells would be trivial to add.

 ### `portman create [project-name] [--no-activate|-A] [--no-link|-N] [--overwrite]`